American Protégé General Policy

 XIII.
 INTELLECTUAL PROPERTY

 All Applicants retains all ownership and intellectual rights to all original piece (-s).
-American Protégé will not have any intellectual rights to any piece (-s) submitted.
+American Protégé does not have any intellectual rights to any piece (-s) submitted.

-American Protégé reserve the right, in their sole discretion, to terminate the Competition, in whole or in part, and/or modify, amend or suspend the Competition, and/or the Competition Rules in any way, at any time, for any reason without prior notice.
+American Protégé reserves the right, in their sole discretion, to terminate the Competition, in whole or in part, and/or to modify, amend or suspend the Competition, and/or the Competition Rules in any way, at any time, for any reason without prior notice.